 4- What International competitions are your taking part this year?

-After Miss Pakistan World, I am taking part in Miss Tourism International in Malaysia.
-I am very much looking forward to it as I have heard that it is a beautiful country, akin to a tropical paradise.
-I can not wait to start my journey in Malaysia and I look forward to where it takes me next!
+After Miss Pakistan World, I am taking part in World Miss University 2019 in Korea.
+I am very much looking forward to it as I have heard that it is a beautiful country.
+I can not wait to start my journey in Korea and I look forward to where it takes me next!

-Miss Tourism International is a globally renowned pageant and I am working hard to be in my top shape physically, as well as have the correct headset going into the competition.
-I have set up dedicated social media pages both on Instagram and Facebook to promote my work with the pageant, as it is an honour for me to take part in a remarkable pageant such as Miss Tourism International 2019.
+World Miss University is a globally renowned pageant and I am working hard to be in my top shape physically, as well as have the correct headset going into the competition.
+I have set up dedicated social media pages both on Instagram and Facebook to promote my work with the pageant, as it is an honour for me to take part in a remarkable pageant such as World Miss University 2019.
 Moreover, I have a surprise for all the audience as well as the judges, in the talent round and for that I have been rigorously perfecting my routine.
 I can’t tell you more than that for now, you will see soon enough!

 6- Any advice would you like to give Pakistani girls who are interested in being part of pageants?